rarebkcat/rarebkcat.github.io/_pages/DCRM-manuals/dcrmb.md

 H4.
 Relating special issues to the serial as a whole H4.1.
 Special issues
 A special issue of a serial usually covers a particular topic.
-It may have a distinctive title or it may simply be called “special issue” or the equivalent.
+It may have a distinctive title or it may simply be called "special issue" or the equivalent.
 Some special issues are published within the numbering system of a serial; others are published outside the numbering system of a serial.
 The statement identifying a special issue as such may be presented formally in the publication or it may